 - Mapping locations of survey sites and techniques.

-- Providing an inventory of all flora and fauna species, populations and ecological communities with specific reference to those listed in Schedule 1,2&3 of the Threatened Species Conservation Act 1995 and the Commonwealth Environment Protection Biodiversity Act 1999.
+- Providing information on flora and fauna species, populations and ecological communities with specific reference to those listed under the NSW Biodiversity Conservation Act 2016 and the Commonwealth Environment Protection Biodiversity Act 1999.

-- Carrying out 7 part tests if required.
+- Carrying out assessments of significance as required.

 - Providing an indication of the local, regional and state conservation significance of the species recorded.